Cjiuwa/BigbataCoursework-repo/README.md

 # Main

-This is a simple tour ontology.
+This is a simple tour ontology, provided by watt tour on Nigeria.